 Easy healthy apple crisp stacks are a fun twist on a dessert favorite, and it's ready in about 30 minutes!

-So confession: I’m not an apple pie person.
+Confession: I'm not an apple pie person.

 But an apple crisp?
 That calls to me.
 I love any kind of crisp, really.
-I make a delicious individual peach and blueberry crumble in the summertime with the fresh fruit and we literally cannot get enough.

 All year long, really, I use whatever fruit is seasonal, add that amazing crumb topping and we dive in.
 With ice cream, of course.
-(And shh, sometimes with Greek yogurt for breakfast ;))

 But I also wanted to get a little creative with it, make it a little more interesting, a little more fun.
+And sure, a lot more healthy.

 So I used apple slices, topped them with the crumble and stacked them up.
-Baked them off then stacked ‘em up again.
-And added ice cream. #winning
+Baked them off then stacked 'em up again.
+And added ice cream.

 And it's kind-of like delicious.
 And so quick and easy!

-- I make my slices a hefty 1/4-inch thick.
+I make my slices a hefty ¼-inch thick.
 They get completely cooked through in the oven but still hold their basic shape to be able to stack them up.

-- I’m white whole wheat flour kinda gal, but you can use regular all-purpose flour or substitute a gluten-free flour blend to make this a gluten-free recipe.
+Flour: I'm white whole wheat flour kinda gal, but you can use regular all-purpose flour or substitute a gluten-free flour blend to make this a gluten-free recipe.

-- You can make these vegan!
+You can make these vegan!
 Just substitute a vegan butter.
-(Make sure it’s cold and hard – freeze it if necessary.)
-You could try this with coconut oil but I haven’t tested that and can’t vouch for it.
+(Make sure it's cold and hard - freeze it if necessary.)
+You could try this with coconut oil but I haven't tested that and can't vouch for it.

-- You can also make a full batch of the streusel mixture and just keep it, covered, in the refrigerator for up to 5 days, to make smaller batches of these again and again and again.
+You can also make a full batch of the streusel mixture and just keep it, covered, in the refrigerator for up to 5 days, to make smaller batches of these again and again and again.
 (She says from experience.)

 I hope you'll join me in this new-found apple fun.
 Stacked apple pie, baked apple slices, easy healthy apple crisp stacks - whatever you want to call it, it's a must-have for fall.